cloudflare/cloudflare-docs/content/cloudflare-one/faq/teams-troubleshooting.md

 - **Option 2**: In Zero Trust, add `*.msftconnecttest.com` and `dns.msftncsi.com` to your [split tunnel](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels/) exclude list.

-## Remote Browser third party storage partitions
+## I see Storage Partitioned Error

-Chromium is experimenting with rolling out a feature that partitions local storage in browsers.
-When this is enabled, the Cloudflare Browser Isolation client can inadvertently send client storage to wrong Remote Browser, most notably when rapidly switching between tabs.
+Chrome is rolling out an [experimental feature](https://developer.chrome.com/en/docs/privacy-sandbox/storage-partitioning/) that partitions local storage in browsers.
+When third-party storage partitioning is enabled, Cloudflare Browser Isolation can inadvertently store data in the wrong remote browser instance, most notably when rapidly switching between tabs.

-How to identify if your browser is impacted:
+To determine if your browser is impacted:

-1. Navigate to chrome://version/?show-variations-cmd
+1. Go to `chrome://version/?show-variations-cmd`.
-2. Search for `ThirdPartyStoragePartitioning/Enabled`
+2. Search for `ThirdPartyStoragePartitioning/Enabled`.
-3. If you find a match, you likely need to forcibly disable this feature (see below)
+3. If you find a match, you likely need to disable this feature (see below).

-How to disable this experimental feature:
+To disable third-party storage partitioning:

-1. Navigate to chrome://flags/#third-party-storage-partitioning
+1. Go to `chrome://flags/#third-party-storage-partitioning`.
-2. Ensure that Third Party Storage Partitioning is `Disabled`
+2. Set **Experimental third-party storage partitioning** to _Disabled_.
-3. Press "Relaunch" for this change to be applied
+3. Select **Relaunch** to apply the change.